2025 Fair dates: August 7 - 10, 2025

 ANY YOUTH ENTERING ANIMAL PROJECTS IN FFA AND 4-H IS INELIGIBLE TO ENTER THE SAME ANIMAL IN BOTH ORGANIZATIONS, i.e., A YOUTH MAY SHOW THE SAME SPECIES AND IN THE SAME CLASS, BUT THEY MUST HAVE SEPARATE AND DIFFERENT ANIMALS FOR 4-H AND FFA.

-• No animal will be admitted to the fairgrounds before 4 p.m. or after 8 p.m.
-Wednesday, August 7th, and must not be put in stalls, pens, or cages before the animal(s) has been inspected by a Fair-approved veterinarian.
+• No animal will be admitted to the Fairgrounds before 4 p.m. or after 8 p.m.
+Wednesday, August 6th, and must only be put in stalls, pens, or cages after a Fair-approved Veterinarian has inspected the animal(s).

-• The fairgrounds will be secured starting at 6 p.m.
-Saturday, August 3rd.
+• The fairgrounds will be secured starting at 6:00 p.m.
+Saturday, August 2nd.

-• Swine projects will be Vet Checked in the trailer and then driven to the swine barn.
+• Swine projects will be Vet-checked in the trailer and then driven to the swine barn.

 • Sheep projects will check in at the parking lot.
 DO NOT UNLOAD!
-Once checked in, you will be directed to the sheep barn for Vet Check and unloading.
+Once checked in, you will be directed to the sheep barn for Vet check and unloading.

-• Due to safety concerns, vehicle traffic may be restricted on the grounds during the hours of Vet Check.
+• Due to safety concerns, vehicle traffic may be restricted on the grounds during the hours of Vet check.

 Animals not properly fitted for showing will be rejected.
 Dairy animals with horns cannot be shown except junior calves.

-Fair veterinarian’s decision is final.
-Animal entries may be disqualified at Vet Check or any time during the show.
+Fair Veterinarian’s decision is final.
+Animal entries may be disqualified at Vet check or any time during the show.

 A Superintendent will not hold up a Class because an Exhibitor is exhibiting in another department.
 Speak with your Superintendents if you have specific timing issues.